Aimen-prog/DNACompress/README.md

 <br>

 <b>caution</b>: The entry for Huffman compression  and BWT (encryption + decryption) should be either text or file, otherwise both will be joined to make one unique sequence.
-If you aren't not sure press button reset, re-enter sequence and re-execute.
+If not sure press button reset, re-enter sequence and re-execute.

 # How to execute
 This Gui program is executable like this: